JackJohn0123/Motorola-luhns-algorithm/README.md

 Luhns algorithm is a checksum formula used to validate the identification number such as IMEI numbers and social insurance number.

 This Motorola HCS12 program uses the luhns algorithm to validate the credit number provided.
-Since it's written in assembly, th program is executed fast and efficiently

 INSTRUCTIONS TO RUN THE PROGRAM